quadram-institute-bioscience/socru/README.md

 __verbose__: Print out enhanced information while the program is running.

 __version__: Print the version of the software and exit.
-If the version is 'x.y.z' it probably means you havent installed the software in a standard manner (conda/pip).
+If the version is 'x.y.z' it probably means you haven't installed the software in a standard manner (conda/docker).

 ### Output
 The output is printed to STDOUT or to an output file.
 It is tab delimited and provides the filename, the GS identifier and the order and orientation of the individual fragments, labelled from 1..n.
 If a fragment is reversed compared to the database reference, it is denoted prime (').